MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOListVersionPolicy.md

 ```

 ### -EnableAutoExpirationVersionTrim
-Global and SharePoint Administrators in Microsoft 365 can set document library level version history limits settings that universally apply to new versions created.
+Global and SharePoint Administrators can set document library level version history limits settings that universally apply to new versions created.

 When version history limits are managed automatically, SharePoint employs an algorithm behind the scenes that deletes (thins out) intermittent older versions that are least likely to be needed, while preserving sufficient high-value versions - more versions in the recent past and fewer farther back in time - in case restores are required.

 The valid values are:

 - True - Version history limits for new versions created on the document library will be managed automatically.
 - False - Version history limits for new Versions created on the document library will be managed manually by setting limits to the number of major versions (`MajorVersionLimit`), number of major with minor versions (`MajorWithMinorVersionsLimit`) and time set (`ExpireVersionsAfterDays`).
 Review the documentation of both parameters to manage your organization's version limits manually.

 > [!NOTE]
 > When version history limits are managed manually (`EnableAutoExpirationVersionTrim $false`), `MajorVersionLimit`, `MajorWithMinorVersionsLimit` and `ExpireVersionsAfterDays` are required parameters with the following acceptable values:
 > a. `MajorVersionLimit` accepts values from 1 through 50,000 (inclusive).
 > b. `MajorWithMinorVersionsLimit` accepts values from 0 through 50,000 (inclusive).
 > c. `ExpireVersionsAfterDays` accepts values of 0 to Never Expire or values >= 30 to delete versions that exceed that time period.
-> When Version History Limits are managed automatically (`EnableAutoExpirationVersionTrim $true`), setting `MajorVersionLimit` or `ExpireVersionsAfterDays` will result in an error as the count limits are set by the service.
+> When Version history limits are managed automatically (`EnableAutoExpirationVersionTrim $true`), setting `MajorVersionLimit` or `ExpireVersionsAfterDays` will result in an error as the count limits are set by the service.

 PARAMVALUE: $true | $false